chocopepe/test/README.md

 * clone:<br>
 clones a remote repo on GitHub down to your local repo.
 * add:<br>
-makes the local repo 'staged', in other words, tells Git the file it needs to track.
+makes a local repo 'staged'
 * commit:<br>
-saves the edited repo as an intermediate version.
+- saves the edited repo as an intermediate version.<br>
+- works locally
 * push:<br>
 publishes your local commits and updates the remote.
 * pull